 Another enhancement can be found on the Exposure tab, under the label of Auto Levels Clipping Thresholds.
-In one-hundred percent increments you can set the thresholds for automatic adjusting the Levels tool.
+In one-hundred percent increments, you can set the thresholds for automatically adjusting the Levels tool.

 This addition makes the Levels tool much more versatile.

 Not in the release notes but I noticed that the Import Images dialog on Mac has got the same sort order options as in the browser.
 On Windows, this already existed since Capture One 8.0, but now it is there also on Mac.

 Another nice enhancement is for the Curve tool.
 Under the built-in presets for the Curve tool you’ll find the 5-point-AllChannels preset for easier adjusting.
 Apart from both the endpoints of the line, 3 extra points are added as handles.